cert-manager/website/content/docs/faq/README.md

 Due to the nature of the Kubernetes event mechanism these will be purged after a while.
 If you're using a dedicated logging system it might be able or is already also storing Kubernetes events.

-### What happens if an issuance failed?
+### What happens if issuance fails?
 Will it be retried?

+{/* This empty link preserves old links to #what-happens-if-a-renewal-doesn't happen?-will-it-be-tried-again-after-some-time?", which matched the old title of this section */}

+<a id="alternative-certificate-chain" className="hidden-link"></a>

 cert-manager will retry a failed issuance except for a few rare edge cases where manual intervention is needed.

-If an issuance failed because of a temporary error, it will be retried again with a short exponential backoff (currently 5 seconds to 5 minutes).
+If an issuance fails because of a temporary error, it will be retried again with a short exponential backoff (currently 5 seconds to 5 minutes).
 A temporary error is one that does not result in a failed `CertificateRequest`.

-If the issuance has failed with an error that resulted in a failed `CertificateRequest`, it will be retried with a longer binary exponential backoff (1 hour to 32 hours) to avoid overwhelming external services.
+If the issuance fails with an error that resulted in a failed `CertificateRequest`, it will be retried with a longer binary exponential backoff (1 hour to 32 hours) to avoid overwhelming external services.

-You can always trigger immediate renewal using [`cmctl renew` command](../usage/cmctl.md#renew)
+You can always trigger immediate renewal using the [`cmctl renew` command](../usage/cmctl.md#renew)

 ### Is ECC (elliptic-curve cryptography) supported?